-Tom Evans is a British author, bookwright and poet who mentors other authors how to unleash the books inside themselves.
-He specialises in removing writer’s block and helping authors connect with their creative muse.
+Tom Evans is a British author, bookwright, and poet who mentors other authors on how to unleash the books inside themselves.
+He specializes in removing writer's block and helping authors connect with their creative muse.

 There may be concepts in this podcast you don't agree with, but be open to new ideas – you never know what you will learn!